The heart of Greece

 The Adrian’s Gate (or the Arch of Adrian) is a monumental gate from Roman period.
 It covered an ancient road from the center of Athens to a complex of settlements on the eastern side of the city, including the Temple of Olympian Zeus.
 It was believed that this gate was constructed to commemorate the adventus of the Roman Emperor Hadrian and to be honored for his many benefacts in the city.

 It is a unique structure of a well-organized district market where many food traders, such as meat, poultry, seafood, agricultural products, and more are housed.
 With a history of 130 years and architecture influenced by architecture in central Europe, Varvakios Market has every reason to be considered ασ one of the ornaments of Athens.
-Market was completed in 1886.
-Since then, it has been operating incessantly, housing a large number of food stores.
+The market was completed in 1886.

-The "neighborhood of the gods", Plaka, is undoubtedly the most picturesque spot in Athens.
 Paved alleys, uphill streets on the edge of the Acropolis, neoclassical houses, make up a unique setting that enchants the visitor and travels.
 Plaka is a charming historic district in the center of Athens under the Acropolis.
-After the WWII, Plaka’s buildings were preserved as a whole.
-In the area there are museums, taverns, restaurants, cafes and tourist shops, and buildings of famous citizens of old Athens.
+After WWII, Plaka’s buildings were preserved as a whole.
+In the area, there are museums, taverns, restaurants, cafes and tourist shops, and buildings of famous citizens of old Athens.

 City Sightseeing Bus